 For milk substitutes in creamy sauces, try using plain gluten-free rice and nut milks.
 They are rather thin, and usually need a little help in thickening, but they work.
 I whisk a tablespoon or two of starch (such as arrowroot or tapioca starch) to the rice milk to help thicken it.

 Cheeses can be harder to sub.
 Gluten-free cheese subs may be soy based, or nut based, or rice based.
 Some are just plain awful.
 Others, not so bad.
 Many don’t melt well.
 Shredding helps.
 Seasoning helps.
 If I’m going to use a non-dairy cheese I’ll often use one with diced jalapenos.
 The peppers help cover up the bland flavor.
 So, when using non-dairy cheese, I always add extra spices and seasonings to the dish.
 Often I add a drizzle of extra virgin olive oil as well.
 For those sensitive to milk proteins — read labels carefully.
 Casein or whey is often added to “Dairy-Free” products.
 Go figure.

 More Dairy Free Meal Ideas

-Use dairy-free pesto and tapenades for flavorful sauces and spreads.
-Make homemade basil or cilantro pesto without cheese (add a dash of sea salt instead) and use it as a sauce on pizza and sandwiches, quesadillas and foccacia.
+Use dairy-free pesto and tapenade for flavorful sauces and spreads.
+Make homemade basil or cilantro pesto without cheese (add a dash of sea salt instead) and use it as a sauce on pizza and sandwiches, quesadillas and focaccia.
 Make black olive, sun-dried tomato or roasted pepper spreads in your food processor for a quick and flavorful schmear on rice or nut crackers, pizza and grilled sandwiches.
 You won’t miss the cheese.

 Try fresh guacamole and salsa as a healthy condiment.
 Both are dairy-free and huge on flavor.